DataDog/hiring-engineers/answers.md

 # Visualizing Data

-Dashboards, also known as timeboards, are one of the several ways to visualize the metrics we're now collecting.
-You can set them up through Datadog's web UI or through Datadog's API.
-An example of setting up a timeboard via the API can be located in `create_timeboard.py`.
+Dashboards are one of the several ways to visualize the metrics we're now collecting.
+There are two types of dashboards in Datadog: timeboards and screenboards.
+The differences between these can be read about [here](https://help.datadoghq.com/hc/en-us/articles/204580349-What-is-the-difference-between-a-ScreenBoard-and-a-TimeBoard-).
 Datadog's API is easy to use with good [documentation](https://docs.datadoghq.com/api/) that can allow you to programatically set up any of Datadog's features.

+For the purposes of exploring Datadog's features, we will set up a time board using the API.
-`create_timeboard.py` uses the API key and app key set in the `.env` file to create a basic dashboard with the following things on it:
+This has already been done when we provisioned our test environment.
+The code used can be found in `create_timeboard.py`.  `create_timeboard.py` uses the API key and app key set in the `.env` file to create a basic dashboard with the following things on it:

 * A basic system stat collected by the agent, in this case average free memory